xizhibei/QICQ/README.md

 QICQ
 ====

-Qt based for talk to each each
+Qt based simple client for talking to each each